Heuer Autavia GMT Restored

 Back in February I posted a few photos of a tired Autavia that I had bought with the aim of having it restored.
 The 11063 GMT Autavia is one of the last of the Heuer Autavia series, and my favourite of the Autavia GMTs, with its all-black dial and over-sized case.
 They are however difficult to find, which is why I was prepared to buy one in need of some work.

 The work was done by Abel Court, a well-known Heuer collector who has the magic touch when it comes to restoring these old watches.
-Abel’s work has previously featured on Calibre 11, through his customised Autavia and his restoration of his dream watch- a Heuer Monaco PVD.
-What I love about Abel’s work is the balance between restoring the parts that need to be fixed, but also being ready to leave as much of the watch as possible in original condition.
+Abel’s work has previously featured on Calibre 11 and what I love about Abel’s work is the balance between restoring the parts that need to be fixed, but also being ready to leave as much of the watch as possible in original condition.

 We’ve all seen a lot of “restored” Heuers and the majority are absolute rubbish- done by people who probably weren’t even sure what the original looked like and almost always featuring a few alien parts from the parts bin.
 The good news is that there are some Heuer lovers who do great work at reviving these watches and have a great passion for their work…its worth seeking them out rather than going to your local default watchmaker.